Lujine/smart-checkout-backend/README.md

 # smart-checkout-backend

 Smart Checkout is a mobile app that allows users to self-checkout from supermarkets without having to stand in long queues.
-This is the backend of the application, check (https://github.com/Lujine/smart-checkout-frontend "Frontend application repo") for the frontend application done with react native.
+This is the backend of the application, check the [Frontend Repo](https://github.com/Lujine/smart-checkout-frontend "Frontend application repo") of the application done with react native.

 ### Built With
 - Node.JS